tezdealer/tezos-rarity-pfp-collections/README.md

 Once the overall scores are determined per attribute value:

-1. Per token, a sum is made of the rarity score of each attribute value that the token has.
-That's it's final rarity score.
+5. Per token, a sum is made of the rarity score of each attribute value that the token has.
+That is the token's final rarity score.

 ## how rank is calculated
 1. Starting with the highest rarity score, tokens receive a rank, beginning with Rank #1 (most rare)